paulstelzer/cordova-plugin-ml-kit/README.md

 ## Features

 At the moment only Text Recognition on Android is supported!
-So it would be great if you could add a PR to add more features.
 This plugin requires ``cordova-plugin-firebase``!

 | Feature                | Android | Android (Cloud) | iOS | iOS (Cloud) |
 |------------------------|---------|-----------------|-----|-------------|